Can You Defend Yourself Against Hackers?

 Emerging cybersecurity threats and cybercrime are only going to get worse in the near future.
 So, what types of attacks should you be aware of?
 And how can you protect yourself?

-17 Common Types of Cyber Attacks (and How They Work)
+17 Different Types of Cyber Attacks

 - Malware-based attacks (Ransomware, Trojans, etc.)